-RE and Collective Worship at St Joseph's School
+RE and Liturgical Prayer at St Joseph's School

 RE and Collective worship plays a central part in all we do.
 On this page, you will find examples of the RE and collective worship we do, the dates for past and upcoming collective worship, and information about our Section 48 inspection.